oracle-livelabs/converged/obaas/deploy-cloudbank/deploy-cloudbank.md

 4. Create Database Bindings

 	Create database bindings for the applications by running the following commands in the CLI.
-You are going to create two different bindings.
-If you have finished Lab 3 (Build the Account Microservice) you have already created the binding for the Accounts Service and you only need to create the Customer Service binding.
+You are going to create two different bindings. **NOTE**: If you have finished Lab three (Build the Account Microservice) you have already created the binding for the Accounts Service and you only need to create the Customer Service binding.

 	1. Account Service